 Death of a patient, user, or another person

-Serious deterioration in health (serious injury) of a patient, user or
+Serious deterioration in health (serious injury) of a patient, user or other person

 Serious deterioration of health includes things like the development of a life-threatening illness (e.g. the medical device was contaminated with bacteria and implanted in the patient), permanent impairment, fetal death, or any condition requiring medical or surgical intervention to prevent permanent or life-threatening illness or damage.